AliceHan256/Week-1-Homework/README.md

 ## Business Activities:

-* What specific financial problem is the company or project trying to solve?

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
+Shopify faces to individual sellers and internet giants such as Google and Tesla.

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)